 I worked with Chef Design Engineer, John Baldwin at Ypsilon and he helped guide me for many years at the Yamaha owned facility, my final year project and into my first full employment at Grand Prix Design, where he was chief designer.
 John had previously worked at McLaren, Lotus (4wd Gas Turbine car!), Brabham, March and Ralt and was very well regarded n in the industry.

 Sadly in December 2000, John passed away from a heart attack while working for Panoz.
-I am forever indebted to John for his help.
+As with Steve mentioned above, I am forever indebted to John for his help.

 Out into the big world